AnggaR96s/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## Got a new suit recently made entirely of living plants.
+I wasn’t sure at first, but it’s grown on me